-One of the first things you notice about the GP Toys F2 is that it looks very similar to a DJI Phantom drone.
+One of the first things you notice about the GP Toys F2 is that it looks very similar to a DJI Phantom drone(Paid Link).
 The similar shape, color, and even landing gear give it a very cool look.
 The main difference being that is it smaller than the DJI Phantom.
 The lights on the GP Toys Axius F2C are also great looking but give value as they help the operator tell which end of the quadcopter is the front.
 The red and green can be seen from a good distance.

 The plastic used to make the body of the GP Toys F2 Quadcopter is a very unique, lightweight, but strong plastic.
 It feels almost sponge light but has very little give and feels tough.
 The drone comes with propeller guards that protect the propeller blades if you crash your drone.
 I recommend installing these because from what I can tell the blades are really the most delicate thing about the drone.
 This was my first drone/quadcopter so it took me awhile to learn how to fly.
 I crashed it several time, like maybe 50 times, and it is still working great.
 The blade guards get bent sometimes and you have to get them back in place but the drone still flies great.

 After a day or two of flying this device it gets MUCH easier.
 On my first flight, I expected it to be easy and almost lost it in a pool.
 Make sure to give it plenty of room as your first couple flights will be mostly out of control.
 Once you get a feel for the controller and get some muscle memory for the very slight control changes you will have much more control of the drone.
 I found that the third day of playing with it I started to have much more control and was able to use some of the more advanced functions.
 While flying, you really do have a lot of control and the device is very responsive.
 Like I said, as I get more practice this will get better but after only a few days I am able to take advantage of the stability and agility of the controls.